-Beginning Fall 2013, Tamalpa Institute and Meridian University will offer joint programs that will enable students to complete a graduate degree in Psychology at Meridian while concurrently completing a Certificate program at Tamalpa Institute.
-The degree programs offered are:
+The Tamalpa Institute and Meridian University offer joint programs that enable students to complete a graduate degree in Psychology at Meridian while concurrently completing a certificate program at Tamalpa Institute.

 Both the Psy.D and the Ph.D. meet the educational requirements for psychologist licensure in California.

 Coursework Time/Academic Credits